 Mobile Application and Microtransaction Fraud: What It Is, How to Prevent It

-So, what should ecommerce merchants and gaming companies focus on to reduce losses related to chargebacks, unfinished purchases, and customer dissatisfaction?
-First, they need to understand how digital commerce and fraudulent trends on these platforms is much different and more complex.
+How can e-commerce merchants and gaming companies reduce losses related to chargebacks, unfinished purchases and customer dissatisfaction?
+First, they need to understand how digital commerce and fraudulent trends on these platforms are much different and more complex.
 They could also benefit from knowing how to implement fraud protection strategies that won’t turn away customers.

 Here is what you need to know about mobile applications and microtransactions.